nkuzman/helm-charts/charts/person-structure/README.md

 Server certificate is not provided by default (expected to be provided manually) and there are no predefined trust or key stores for TLS/mTLS.
 However, there are several different possibilities for customizing TLS setup.

-#### Provide server certificate with custom initContainer
+#### Provide server certificate with custom `initContainer`

-Key store with custom server certificate can be provided by using custom initContainer.
+Key store with custom server certificate can be provided by using custom `initContainer`.
-Main thing to keep in mind is that application expects that initContainer will output `cert.pem` and `key.pem` files to `volumeMount` with `server-cert` name.
+Main thing to keep in mind is that application expects that `initContainer` will output `cert.pem` and `key.pem` files to `volumeMount` with name `server-cert`.
-Application will take provided certificate and key files and generate key store from them.
+Application will obtain generated certificate and key files via `server-cert` mount and generate server's key store from them.

 For example, init container could be defined like this: